isomerpages/moe-marsilingpri/_distinctive-programmes/Learning for Life Programme/Student Leadership.md

 culture of giving and gratitude and building stronger bonds within the school community.
-The project kickstarted with a pre-assembly talk to introduce Kindness Week to the school.&nbsp; Activities such as interactive video sessions, discussions on kindness, crafting personalized gifts and playing board games created by the leaders on Kindness were carried out during the Kindness Week.
+The project kickstarted with a pre-assembly talk to introduce Kindness Week to the school.&nbsp; Activities such as interactive video sessions, discussions on kindness, crafting personalised gifts and playing board games created by the leaders on Kindness were carried out during the Kindness Week.
 In addition, students also penned messages of appreciation that were read out in the canteen and took part in poster colouring and